abienvenu/Kyela/README.md

 Server Installation
 -------------------

-If you want to run Kyela on your server :
+If you want to install and run Kyela on your own server :

 * Install Symfony 2.5
 * Download the bundle :